-Interruptions in our services could harm our reputation, result in significant costs to us and impair our ability to sell our services.
+Interruptions in our software or services could harm our reputation, result in significant costs to us and impair our ability to sell our services.

-Because our technology platforms are complex, incorporate a variety of new computer hardware, and the platforms continue to evolve, our services may have errors, defects or required updates that are identified after customers begin using such services, which could result in unanticipated service interruptions.
-Although we test our services to detect and correct errors and defects before their initial release and before we make updates or other changes to such services, we have occasionally experienced significant service interruptions as a result of undetected errors or defects and may experience future interruptions of service if we fail to detect and correct errors and defects.
+Because our technology platforms are complex, incorporate a variety of new computer hardware, and the platforms continue to evolve, our services may have errors, defects, bugs or other quality or reliability problems that can interfere with their intended operations or the intended operation of the systems in which our software and services are installed, or require updates that are identified after customers begin using such software or services, any of which could result in unanticipated service interruptions.
+Although we test our services to detect and correct errors, defects, bugs or other quality or reliability problems before shipment or their initial release and before we make updates or other changes to such software or services, we have occasionally experienced significant service interruptions as a result of undetected errors, defects, bugs or other quality or reliability problems and may experience future interruptions of service if we fail to detect and correct the same.
+There can be no assurance that our pre-shipment or pre-release testing programs will be adequate to detect all such quality or reliability problems.
 In addition, updates to our hardware and/or software due to changes in third-party service providers may be required from time to time.
 Furthermore, the costs incurred in correcting root causes for service outages and updating our hardware and/or software may be substantial and these and other related consequences could negatively impact our results of operations.